jenkins-x/jx-community/sig-docs/meetings.md

  - Nitin updates: AWS woohoo!
      - Going over AWS guides
      - Question on JX on GKE, issue with boot pod
  - JS: one of the hard things in K8s is that if a pod doesn't start, hard to find out why.
 No kubectl command to run.
-JX health plugin should
+JX health plugin should help.
+ -
  - JS: also showed how you can use Octant to debug pod failures.
  - Note: Octant runs locally and so is not on the public internet.
 It shows what you can see with kubectl.
 There is nothing on the internet.
 This is all local to your machine, so no additional security concerns.
  - Nitin: may have lost permissions on jx-docs repo.